Quest-maker-team/quest-maker/docs/system_requirements.md

 + Internet connection.
 ### Chat
 + Telegram;
-+ Geoposition for quests with movements for best experience.
++ Geolocation determination for quests with movements for best experience.

 ## Service
 ### Server